Edward Denny Bacon: The Royal Philatelic Collection

 A week after John Alexander Tilleard, "Philatelist to the King", died in September 1913, Bacon was invited by King George V to be the Curator of the Royal Philatelic Collection.
 He accepted and travelled from his residence in Croydon to Buckingham Palace two or three times a week until his death to work on the collection, to buy stamps, to receive items from the post offices in the United Kingdom, and the British Dominions and colonies, and to mount all this in uniform red stamp albums, while Tilleard had accumulated and mounted only when the King was preparing an exhibition at the Royal Philatelic Society London.
 Nevertheless, John Wilson, Keeper of the Collection after Bacon's death, criticised the way Bacon added new hinges without removing old ones.

 Whereas deafness isolated Bacon from the others members of the Royal Court, he alone succeeded in balancing the collection's budget when the King bought a lot and to mount every project, essay and issued stamp received.
 During World War I, the session in the Stamp Room placed inside Buckingham Palace diverted the King from matters of state and the war, and made him consider the curator as a friend like Tilleard.

 After George V's death in January 1936, Bacon continued his tasks on a collection that became part of the royal heritage.
 Even if Kings Edward VIII and George VI were less enthusiastic stamp collectors than their father, they made sure that all British and colonial postal authorities continued to send philatelic material to the Curator.
 But Edward VIII ordered that the collection had to be financially self-sufficient, through the sales of duplicate stamps.
 In July 1936 Bacon was authorised to sell two 500-dollar stamps of the Straits Settlements featuring King Edward VII for 1,000 pounds.

 In April 1938 Bacon announced to the King his retirement on the next first of September.
 John Wilson was quickly chosen because, as President of the Royal Philatelic Society London and chairman of its Expert Committee, he already knew the collection well.
 However, Bacon died of influenza in June 1938.
 From 1904 until his death, he lived in Croydon, commuting to work at Buckingham Palace.

 Titles and awards

 In 1917 Bacon was made a Member of the Royal Victorian Order, then Commander in 1922 and Knight in 1932.
-He received the King George V Version of the Royal Household Long and Faithful Service Medal in 1933 for 20 years of service to the Royal Family.

 In 1906 he received the first Lindenberg Medal from the Berliner Philatelisten-Klub and was amongst the first to sign the Roll of Distinguished Philatelists with King George V.